jorgebucaran/nvm.fish/README.md

 nvm use v14
 ```

-List which versions you have installed (includes your system-installed Node if there is one), which are stored under `$nvm_data`.
+List which versions you have installed (includes your system-installed Node if there is one).

 ```console
 $ nvm list